Interleukin 1-alpha: in vivo

 Topically administered IL-1α also stimulates expression of FGF and EGF, and subsequent fibroblasts and keratinocytes proliferation.
 This, plus the presence of large depot of IL-1α precursor in keratinocytes, suggests that locally released IL-1α may play an important role and accelerate wound healing.

 IL-1α is known to protect against lethal doses of γ-irradiation in mice, possibly as a result of hemopoietin-1 activity.

 Applications

 Pharmaceutical

 Clinical trials on IL-1α have been carried out that are specifically designed to mimic the protective studies in animals.
 IL-1α has been administered to patients during receiving autologous bone marrow transplantation.
 The treatment with 50 ng/kg IL-1α from day zero of autologous bone marrow or stem cells transfer resulted in an earlier recovery of thrombocytopenia compared with historical controls.
 IL-1α is currently being evaluated in clinical trials as a potential therapeutic in oncology indications.

-An anti-IL-1α therapeutic antibody, MABp1, is being tested in clinical trials for anti-neoplastic activity in solid tumors.
+An anti-IL-1α therapeutic antibody, bermekimab (MABp1), was tested in clinical trials for anti-neoplastic activity in solid tumors.
 Blocking the activity of IL-1α has the potential to treat skin diseases such as acne.